CudaText-addons/cuda_vim_mode/readme/readme.txt

   J - join current line with the next one
-  S - substitute line - delete line, go to insertion mode ZZ - save current file + exit
+  S - substitute line - delete line, go to insertion mode

   z. - center the screen on the caret zt - scroll the screen so the caret is at the top zb - scroll the screen so the caret is at the bottom

+  ZZ - save current file, quit
+  ZQ - quit without saving current file

 author: Alexey (CudaText)